 You can use Genesys Composer to create applications for rules evaluation requests.
-Composer 8.1.0 is required, because that is the version in which the Business Rule block has been introduced.
-Refer to the Composer documentation here:
+Composer 8.1.0 or higher is required, because that is the version in which the Business Rule block was introduced.
+Refer to the Business Rule Common Block help topic documentation for more information about how to use the Business Rule block.